 5. Everglades National Park, Florida

-Mild temperatures, less humidity, and far fewer crowds and mosquitos make the Everglades a great national park to visit in the winter.
+Mild temperatures, less humidity, and far fewer crowds make the Everglades a great national park to visit in the winter.
 One of the biggest draws to the Everglades is its optimal wildlife viewing.
 You’re sure to see crocodiles and alligators along with the white-tailed deer that love the winter because of the lower water levels.

 6. Big Bend National Park, Texas